 Programming and On-Air Advisor

 Terry Hailey was born in Memphis, raised in Troy, and graduated Obion Central High School and UT Martin.
 He became “hooked on radio” at age 13 and loved music.
 Hailey also played in a rock band while in high school.

 His first radio job was in 1967 in Dyersburg.
 He later came to Union City to be the nighttime disc jockey on WENK in 1968.
 Hailey worked his way up the ladder, serving as the Company President for 42 years and DJ for 50.
 He also spent three years teaching high school English at Obion Central and 35 years as a speech instructor for UT Martin.

-In addition to Thunderbolt Radio and Digital, Hailey continues to serve as Mayor of Union City and serves as church organist at First United Methodist Church in Union City.
+Terry joined the Thunderbolt Radio and Digital family in 2018 and continues to serve as Mayor of Union City and church organist at First United Methodist Church in Union City.
 He serves on several boards, including Discovery Park of America, the Union City Planning Commission and the Obion County Industrial Development Corporation.
 He is a JCI Senator and a lifetime member of the Tennessee Jaycees.
-Hailey states, “I was privileged to serve as President of the Union City Jaycees, the Union City Rotary Club.
-I am also a past President of the Tennessee Association of Broadcasters.”
+Hailey states, “I was privileged to serve as President of the Union City Jaycees, the Union City Rotary Club.”
+He is a past President of the Tennessee Association of Broadcasters.

 On August 7, 2019, Terry Hailey was awarded the Tennessee Association of Broadcasters “Distinguished Service Award” — the highest honor awarded once per year to a single broadcaster for “outstanding service and contribution to their community.”

 Thunderbolt Radio Production Manager